hibiki-shibata/ride.driver.backend/README.md

 This is a backend for Ride Driver App

+You can use `make run` to see simplify your CLI ops.

 For Mac/Linux
 1. `./gradlew run` - Compile and Run Script
 3. `./gradlew bootRun` - Run with Spring plugin (Recommended)